v5ma/selfawarenetworks/ref.potassium.md

   18  03:10

   92  20:42
   93: Instead of it's an external will receive a signal.
 It is is as if it's being instructed to slow down because that's what this what it's going to do.
-Because maybe it's potassium channels open faster or something or this or the the sodium channels are inhibited something and then you have this other situation where you know a Facebook first happened and either attack either sodium channels open up a lot faster or potassium channels.
+Because maybe it's potassium channels open faster or something or this or the the sodium channels are inhibited something and then you have this other situation where you know a faceobok first happened and either attack either sodium channels open up a lot faster or potassium channels.
   94  21:19

 b0101y ctpr.txt: